How to Prevent Parvovirus

 Treatment

-2. Going By Symptoms - If the results of the test are positive and there are symptoms present, your vet will likely treat it as Parvovirus even if your puppy was recently vaccinated.
+1. Testing - There are tests for Parvo in the stool but results can be a false positive for those puppies recently vaccinated.2.
+Going By Symptoms - If the results of the test are positive and there are symptoms present, your vet will likely treat it as Parvovirus even if your puppy was recently vaccinated.

 3. Fluids - Intravenous fluid is the main treatment for Parvo.
 Serum and colloidal fluids are used, along with traditional fluids.
 The colloidal fluids appear to be mainly to credit for recovery.